 At the end of each performance, we conduct a Q & A where the audience can ask questions about what they experienced and discuss what they did and did not understand.
 This opens up a dialogue to continuing the conversation long after leaving the theatre.

-This will mark CVRep’s ninth Youth Outreach Production.
-To date, more than 11,000 young people have had the opportunity to see age appropriate theater productions free of charge.
+This marked CVRep’s ninth Youth Outreach Production.
+To date, more than 15,000 young people have had the opportunity to see age appropriate theater productions free of charge.
 Culturally relevant and topically sensitive works are intentionally selected.